wentallout/cult-hunter/README.md

 Other activities:
 - `AMBUSH`: sometimes players will be ambushed by a group of bounty hunters or cultists.
 The goal is to simply beat all of them up and get out.

+## Unique selling point

+- Multiple playable characters with unique gameplay
+- Fast-paced, simplified combat system that still allows freedom and creativity
+- Switching weapons and fighting styles while fighting
+- Multiple endings
+- Interact with the environments to attack enemies

+## Genre Research

+- Hack and Slash Genre: Popular hack and slash games like "Devil May Cry," "Bayonetta," and "Ninja Gaiden" are known for their deep combat systems, which players enjoy mastering.
+- Roguelike Features: Roguelike elements, such as permadeath and procedural generation, have gained popularity in recent years.
+Games like "Dead Cells" and "Hades" have been successful in blending roguelike mechanics with action gameplay.
+- Loot and Progression: The inclusion of loot and progression systems can provide long-term engagement for players.
+Games like "Diablo" and "Borderlands" are well-known for their loot-based gameplay.

+## Market Research

+- Market Trends: Keep an eye on industry trends, such as the rise of indie games, the popularity of multiplayer experiences, and emerging gaming platforms like mobile and VR.
+- Competition: Analyze competing games in the hack and slash and roguelike genres to identify gaps and opportunities.
+Look at player reviews and feedback to understand what players like and dislike.
+- Player Feedback: Gather feedback from potential players and gamers through surveys, interviews, and social media to refine your game concept and mechanics.

 ## Problems players have with other hack and slash games